dagi3d/acts_as_flying_saucer/README.markdown

 It accepts the same options as ActionController::Base#render plus the following ones:

-* \:pdf\_file - absolute path for the generated pdf file.
+:pdf\_file - absolute path for the generated pdf file.

-* \:send\_file - sends the generated pdf file to the browser.
+:send\_file - sends the generated pdf file to the browser.
 It's the hash the ActionController::Streaming#send\_file method will receive.

     class FooController < ActionController::Base
       acts_as_flying_saucer

       def create
         render_pdf :template => 'foo/pdf_template'
       end
     end

 Examples
 --------

     # Renders the template located at '/foo/bar/pdf.html.erb' and stores the pdf
-    # in the temp path with a filename based on its content md5 digest
+    # in the temp path with a filename based on its md5 digest
     render_pdf :file => '/foo/bar/pdf.html.erb'

     # renders the template located at 'app/views/foo.html.erb' and saves the pdf